egemen-c/Rick-And-Morty-Character-Schema/README.md

 # Rick and rorty Character scheme.

-Character scheme implementation using the rick and morty api https://rickandmortyapi.com
+Character scheme implementation using the rick and morty api Live : ****

 ## Tech stack